Hybrid Cryptography on Rails

 Only set the decryption key on servers that should be able to decrypt.

-class AddEncryptedPhoneToUsers < ActiveRecord::Migration[5.2] def change add_column :users, :encrypted_phone, :string end end
+class AddEncryptedPhoneToUsers < ActiveRecord::Migration[5.2] def change add_column :users, :phone_ciphertext, :string end end

-class User < ApplicationRecord attr_encrypted :phone, encryptor: Lockbox::Encryptor, algorithm: "hybrid", encryption_key: ENV["PHONE_ENCRYPTION_KEY"], decryption_key: ENV["PHONE_DECRYPTION_KEY"] attr_accessor :encrypted_phone_iv # prevent attr_encrypted error end
+class User < ApplicationRecord encrypts :phone, algorithm: "hybrid", encryption_key: ENV["PHONE_ENCRYPTION_KEY"], decryption_key: ENV["PHONE_DECRYPTION_KEY"] end

 Set a user’s phone number to ensure it works.